Velir/dbt-ga4/README.md

   ga4:
     query_parameter_exclusions: ["gclid","fbclid","_ga"]
 ```
-### Custom Events
+### Custom Parameters

-One important feature of GA4 is that you can add custom parameters to any event.
+Within GA4, you can add custom parameters to any event.
 These custom parameters will be picked up by this package if they are defined as variables within your `dbt_project.yml` file using the following syntax:

 ```
 [event name]_custom_parameters